amaranth-unm/disruptive-expertise/essays/film-editing/index.md

 ---
 title: "The Rise of Film Editing in the Digital Age"
 layout: scrollstory
-header-image: images/jimmy-wales-imac.jpg
+header-image: 5e2b661b52301a7c75114545_1-Video-Editing-Hero.jpg
-thumbnail: images/jimmy-wales-imac.jpg
+thumbnail: 5e2b661b52301a7c75114545_1-Video-Editing-Hero.jpg
-summary: When Wikipedia launched in 2001, it didn't just build a new encyclopedia—it challenged the centuries-old assumption that reliable knowledge requires certified experts to produce it.
+summary: When Film editing went from manual cuts to digital ones
 header-title: The Rise of Film Editing in the Digital Age
-header-subtitle: How a Free Encyclopedia Disrupted Expertise
+header-subtitle: How a Digital Editing Software disrupted the Physical Cut and Paste Method
 header-position: center
 ---